antonfjodorov/dropbox-foldersize/README.md

 ---
 Verify that you are logged in by typing ls.
 You will get the root folder contents.

-1. Type folder_size and press Enter
+1. Type folder_size and press Enter to get the size of the current folder.
+Or cd into another folder to get the size of that folder.